 While similar to other forms of civil litigation, family law does have its own set of procedural rules and attorneys are expected to obey additional guidelines of professional conduct called the “Bounds of Advocacy.”
 The very first guideline of the Bounds of Advocacy is that an “attorney should strive to lower the emotional level of family disputes by treating counsel and the parties with respect.”
 Napier & Rollin believes that this approach is also more likely to lead to a favorable outcome for the client.
-However, operating with professionalism and curtesy to others does not mean ignoring misconduct or giving up valuable rights without getting fair value in return.
+However, operating with professionalism and courtesy to others does not mean ignoring misconduct or giving up valuable rights without getting fair value in return.
 Napier & Rollin is always capable and willing to enforce its clients’ rights by aggressively pursuing the truth and a just outcome though necessary litigation.

 Enforcement of Final Judgments

-Unfortunately the end of a divorce or paternity case is not always the end of family law litigation.
+Unfortunately, the end of a divorce or paternity case is not always the end of family law litigation.
 When a party disobeys a Final Judgment or other court order, further proceedings may be necessary to compel the disobedient party’s compliance, collect past-due support, or have the court fashion remedies to attempt to repair the damage caused by the wrongdoer.
 Depending on the particular facts of each family law case, a court might be inclined to award make-up timesharing, attorneys’ fees, interest, or even a “child pick-up order.”
 In other cases, a party’s non-compliance with a Final Judgment or court order could result in criminal penalties.
 In many high conflict cases, it may be necessary to impose restrictions on a party’s communication to the other party or child.
 Some cases require the appointment of a parenting coordinator to act as a referee between parties.
 If you’re looking to find a lawyer who can help you address non-compliance or contempt issues in your family law case, allow the family law attorneys of Napier & Rollin to represent you.

 The mother of a child born out of wedlock is generally considered to be a “natural guardian” of the minor child and entitled to sole custody.
 This may be true even where the father’s name appears on the birth certificate.
 However, in order to establish child support, timesharing, and the father’s parental rights a paternity action must be initiated.
 Napier & Rollin is very experienced with helping clients in paternity proceedings.